-Example here, all Network Interfaces has an own DHCP-Server:
+Example here, all Network Interfaces has its own DHCP-Server:

 VLAN1 (untagged Network) for Device Management